samshadwell/KernelTests/README.md

 Put the name of this namespaced directory at the end of the DIRS variable at the top of the Makefile.

+Submit a Pull Request on GitHub so other people can benefit from your tests (even if you don't think they're good!
+Any additional information is good information).

 Test it out!
 Make sure running `make` creates the binaries for all your test files, and that `make clean` removes them.